JohnRothera/golden_square_skills_challenges_functions/reading_time_recipe.md

 from lib.reading_time import *

 # Initially check for the amount of words given as a parameter.
 def test_amount_of_words():
     result = reading_time("This is an amount of words") assert result == 6

+# Add functionality for the user stories request of a simple algorithm to estmate reading time.
+# They read 200 words a minute.
+That would be 3.33 words a second.
+My algorithm would be to
+# firstly check amount of words and then multiply them by 3.33 to get a tme in seconds.
+def test_amount_of_words_time_equation():
+    result = reading_time("This is an amount of words and they need to be put into a simple function that calculates how long it would take to read them all") assert result == 89.91

 _Encode each example as a test.
 You can add to the above list as you go._